goldcaddy77/warthog-starter/README.md

 ## Setup

-To get things set up, start postgres with `yarn postgres:start`, then `yarn bootstrap` in another tab.
+To get things set up,

+1. Start PostgreSQL.
+You can BYO or we've provided a dockerized PostgreSQL, which can be run with `yarn postgres:start`
+2. Install dependencies with `yarn bootstrap`

 ## Running the server

+1. Start the PostgreSQL instance you created during setup
-Start postgres with `yarn postgres:start`, then `yarn start` to run the server.
+2. Run `yarn start` to run the server

 ## Using GraphQL Playground